coinbase/watchdog/README.md

 ```

-How to setup Watchdog from scratch
+How to setup Coinbase Watchdog from scratch
 ==================================

 - Create a github app, follow the [guide](https://developer.github.com/apps/building-your-first-github-app/) on github.com